 Use shanghai noodles to make Spicy pork noodles (Beijing zha jiang mian)

 Also called ‘pulled’ noodles, these fresh Chinese noodles are made by the skilful twisting, stretching and folding of dough into strands, using the weight of the dough to form the noodles.
 The thickness of the noodles varies and depends on how many times the dough is folded.
 It’s unlikely you’ll be making your own this way as it’s not a simple technique to learn (but you can try our recipe for a knife-cut version), but they’re a common option in Northern Chinese noodle restaurants.
-They have a chewy texture thanks to the addition of lye water or bicarbonate of soda, which have an alkalising effect.
+They have a chewy texture thanks to the addition of lye water or bicarbonate of soda, which has an alkalising effect.
 Note that “mian,” or “noodle” in Chinese, can also be transliterated as ‘mein’ or ‘mien’.

 Make knife-cut la mian and use in this dish of hand-made noodles with mustard greens, vinegar and chilli